-Remove mature trees which are at risk of wind throw and could threaten upstanding remains of the cottage and mill and associated features through uprooting (root plate damage) or falling limbs.

-- Remove any young trees or vegetation growing out of the wall tops but cutting by hand.
-Do not pull-up by the roots as this is potentially destabilising to masonry bonds. - Cut any scrub back by hand in order to retain the visibility of the building ruins. - Spot treat to prevent re-growth - Maintain a canopy of mature trees over the site.
+- Remove mature trees which are at risk of wind throw and could threaten upstanding remains of the cottage and mill and associated features through uprooting (root plate damage) or falling limbs. - Remove any young trees or vegetation growing out of the wall tops but cutting by hand.
+Do not pull-up by the roots as this is potentially destabilising to masonry bonds. - Cut any scrub back by hand in order to retain the visibility of the building ruins. - Maintain a canopy of mature trees over the site.
 This will prevent light entering the ground, inhibiting scrubby vegetation growth.